Social Security Myth 1

 Practical Steps to Navigate Working and Benefits:

-Knowledge is power!
 These practical steps will help you confidently manage your benefits while pursuing your career goals.

 • Documentation and Communication: Whether on SSI or SSDI, when you begin working, you will be responsible to report all work and earnings to Social Security.
 Not only is it your responsibility, but this will minimize the chance of generating an overpayment in the future.